jamestrimble/pace2020-treedepth-solvers/README.md

 the heuristic solver [Tweed-Plus](https://drops.dagstuhl.de/opus/volltexte/2020/13338/) (which came fourth in the heuristic track) have been published in the IPEC 2020 proceedings.

+## Java version of Bute

+I have begun work on a [Java version](https://github.com/jamestrimble/bute) of the Bute solver.
+My aim is for this to be much more readable than the C version submitted to the PACE challenge.

 ## Contact

 j.trimble.1 at research dot gla dot ac dot uk